A cooperative approach to Intent data

 This data forms the basis of Bombora’s products

 The scale of our Intent data allows sales and marketing teams to access deep insights across a broad range of B2B areas

 Advertisers, agencies and activation partners benefit by applying a source of data that is predictive of purchase and is proven to deliver lift.
 They also can align around the use of a single data source to drive both marketing and sales initiatives.
-The below figures are based on an average for Q2 2016 (April to June).
+The below figures are based on an average for Q3 2016 (July to September).